Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

 \paragraph{Our proposed estimator improves the accuracy of discrete semantic entropy estimation.}

-In Figure \ref{fig:relative_er_plugin}, we observed that $\hat{\mathbb{H}}_{Hybrid}$ underestimated its target quantity by less than canonical plugin DSE for a range of sample sizes.
-Detailed results, broken out by dataset, are shown in Appendix~\ref{sec:additional_underestimation} (Figure \ref{fig:relative_er_plugin_detailed}), where similar patterns are exhibited.
-We perform a more granular comparison of semantic entropy estimator accuracy with $n=10$ in Table \ref{tab:entropy_10}, where $\hat{\mathbb{H}}_{Hybrid}$ consistently achieves the lowest MSE among explicit discrete semantic entropy estimators across four models and four datasets.
+In Figure \ref{fig:relative_er_plugin}, we observe that, on average, $\hat{\mathbb{H}}_{Hybrid}$ misestimates its target quantity by less than canonical plugin DSE for a range of sample sizes.
+We perform a more granular comparison of SE estimator accuracy with $n=10$ in Table \ref{tab:entropy_10}, where $\hat{\mathbb{H}}_{Hybrid}$ consistently achieves the lowest MSE among explicit discrete SE estimators across five models and four datasets.
+We also find that $\hat{\mathbb{H}}_{Hybrid}$ slightly \textit{over}-shoots $SE^*$ on average for the 12B-parameter Gemma model.
+Detailed results, broken out by dataset in Appendix Figure \ref{fig:relative_er_plugin_detailed}, reveal that this overshooting is limited to the POTATO dataset.
+In fact, this appears to be driven by just three anomalous instances, examined in Appendix \ref{sec:additional_underestimation}.
+Excluding instances with near-zero ``true'' entropy (i.e., $SE^*<0.005$) recovers the pattern exhibited by the other models (Figure \ref{fig:relative_er_potato_examination}).

-\paragraph{We improve upon prior work on incorrectness detection.} LLM uncertainty estimation is often employed as a proxy for hallucination, confabulation, or incorrectness detection among LLM responses \citep{kuhn2023semantic, Farquhar2024}.
-Following \citet{nikitin2024kernel}, we calculate pairwise AUROC win rates between models -- for each model-dataset pair, a win is recorded in method $i$'s favor over method $j$ if the corresponding AUROC for method $i$ is greater than that of method $j$ (Figure \ref{fig:tournament_winrate}).
-We characterize overall performance of each uncertainty method via Bradley-Terry latent strength scores.
+\paragraph{Our proposed semantic entropy estimator outperforms other explicit semantic entropy estimators at incorrectness detection.} LLM uncertainty estimation is often employed as a proxy for hallucination, confabulation, or incorrectness detection among LLM responses \citep{kuhn2023semantic, Farquhar2024}.
+Following \citet{nikitin2024kernel}, we calculate pairwise AUROC win rates between models -- for each model-dataset pair, a win is recorded in method $m_i$'s favor over method $m_j$ if the corresponding AUROC for $m_i$ is greater than that of $m_j$ (Figure \ref{fig:tournament_winrate}).
+We characterize overall performance of each method via Bradley-Terry latent strength scores.
 Figure \ref{fig:tournament}A displays maximum likelihood estimates of the methods' strength scores from pairwise AUROC comparisons.
-Here, $\widehat{|S|}_{Hybrid}$ achieves the highest strength score, followed closely by KLE.
+We highlight the uncertainty in both AUROC and Bradley-Terry estimation in Figure \ref{fig:tournament}B (CIs about Bradley-Terry estimates, which may be slightly stricter than $95\%$) and Figure \ref{fig:tournament}C ($95\%$ CIs around each method's rank by Bradley-Terry score).
+Here, $\widehat{|H|}_{Hybrid}$ (Equation \ref{eq:cs-hybrid}) achieves the highest rank among explicit estimators of semantic entropy, including white-box SE.